-When making great coffee, many people use a ratio to work out how much coffee and water they need to make their coffee tasty.
-Using a ratio is a great way to make coffee.
+When making great coffee, many people use a ratio to work out how much coffee and water they need to make their coffee.
+Using a ratio is a great way to make a consistent tasting coffee.
 Whether you’re making a coffee for yourself or a group of people, you can easily work out how much coffee and water you will need.

 Filter Coffee (French Press/V60/AeroPress/Clever Dripper/Chemex).